Azure/Vision-AI-DevKit-Pages/docs/_docs/07-troubleshooting.md

       >   wmm_enabled=1
       >   ignore_broadcast_ssid=0

-     The bold line contains the passphrase, which is unique to each device.
+     The line marked with three dashes above contains the passphrase, which is unique to each device.

 ## Display the MAC address
 Using adb<br/>